egoist/poi/plugins/astroturf/README.md

 # @poi/plugin-astroturf

-Use [astroturf](https://github.com/4Catalyzer/astroturf) to write css-in-js.
+Use [astroturf](https://github.com/4Catalyzer/astroturf) to write CSS in JS with zero-runtime.

 ## Install